-This Outline Battery Safety Management Plan (OBSMP) is for the proposed Plas Battery Electrical Storage System (BESS) installation near Wrexham.
+This Outline Battery Safety Management Plan (OBSMP) is for the proposed Pentir Battery Electrical Storage System (BESS) installation in North Wales.
 The aim of the OBSMP, at this planning phase of the programme, is to define the proposed safety strategy, requirements, and processes necessary to meet derived safety objectives and to set a level of safety performance that the installation is to be measured against.
 These standards are derived from the following sources:

-- 1. Planning Practice Guidance (PPG) for Renewable and Low Carbon Energies. - Fire and Rescue requirements detailed in the National Fire Chiefs Council (NFCC) Report Grid Scale Battery Energy Storage System Planning - Guidance for the Fire and Rescue Services (FRS). - 3.
+- 1. Planning Practice Guidance (PPG) for Renewable and Low Carbon Energies. - Fire and Rescue requirements detailed in the National Fire Chiefs Council (NFCC) Report Grid Scale Battery Energy Storage System Planning Guidance for Fire and Rescue Service (FRS). - 3.
 FM Global Loss and Prevention Datasheet 5-33 (as cited in the NFCC Report). - 4.
-Lightsource bp (LSbp) Tiln BESS Fire Strategy and Emergency Response.
+Lightsource bp (LSbp) Tiln BESS Fire Strategy and Emergency Response